sweirich/lambda-calculus/README.md

-This repository contains a formalization of Chapter 3 of H.P.
+This repository contains a formalization of part of Chapter 3 of H.P.
 Barendregt, "The Lambda Calculus, Its Syntax and Semantics".

 The main result shown here is a proof of the Church-Rosser theorem for the